Lex Ex Machina: A workshop on law’s computability

 Technical concerns about bias and transparency are important, but shouldn’t detract from the fact that legal authority is increasingly expressed and enforced algorithmically.
 What does it mean for this authority to be algorithmic, and thus, for law to be computable?
 The legal system is foremost a social institution, where legal norms, concepts, categories and reasoning are ultimately social constructions.
 Can these be sufficiently captured by computation?
 If so, to what extent?
 If not, what is lost?
 Can legal authority be legitimate if expressed via algorithms and 1’s and 0’s rather than through juridical reasoning and natural language?
 These questions become all the more acute in light of predictions of a forthcoming ‘legal singularity’—a hypothetical point where AI’s functional capabilities vastly exceed those of human judges and lawyers.
 In this world of a ‘legal singularity’ the law is said to exist in a perpetual state of equilibrium between facts and norms.
 Regardless of how feasible this might be, the legal singularity is implicitly a proposal for eliminating juridical reasoning as the basis for dispute resolution and the allocation of rights, responsibilities and power.
 Will this world of a legal singularity be one that needs lawyers, judges, and indeed, the legal system as we currently understand it?

-Lex Ex Machina is a one-day workshop, co-hosted by Dr Christopher Markou (Faculty of Law, Cambridge) and the Intellectual Forum, Jesus College, Cambridge.
+Lex Ex Machina is a one-day workshop, hosted by Jesus College's Intellectual Forum.
 It will bring together legal academics with researchers in STEM, the social sciences, policy makers, LegalTech developers and civil society organisations to explore these questions and what computable law means for the autonomy, authority, and legitimacy of law as a social institution.
 Moving beyond narrow technical questions about bias and explainability, this workshop will feature original contributions from researchers that cut across disciplinary boundaries and connect technical expertise to legal expertise and examine the intersection of law and computation.

-This Conference is kindly supported by the University of Cambridge Public Policy Strategic Research Initiative, LexisNexis & ThoughtRiver.
+This Conference is kindly supported by the University of Cambridge Public Policy Strategic Research Initiative, LexisNexis and ThoughtRiver.

 Tickets are available on our Eventbrite page.